ailohq/rxjava-json/README.md

 ### Parsing

 `RxJavaGson` adds an additional layer that will return java objects created using Gson.
-By default is uses the default Gson configuration and unmarshalls to an `Object`.
+By default it uses the default Gson configuration and unmarshalls to an `Object`.

 ```